madskristensen/CloseAllTabs/README.md

 ---------------------------------------

+Cleans up the solution for the next time you open it.
-Closes all open documents when the solution is closing or when Visual Studio is closing.
+Closes open documents and collapses folders automatically when a solution is being closed.

 See the [change log](CHANGELOG.md) for changes and road map.